Indian Maritime University Kolkata: Training

-MERI has a workshop with machinery, equipment, steam engine and a diesel engine (Kawasaki-MAN, 6000 BHP) for training and to meet IMO and AICTE requirements.
+IMU Kolkata has a workshop with machinery, equipment, steam engine and a diesel engine (Kawasaki-MAN, 6000 BHP) for training and to meet IMO and AICTE requirements.
 Students visit marine workshops for on the job training.
 Laboratories are provided for cadets/students to conduct practical experiments.
 Class rooms and teaching aids are in compliance with AICTE requirements.

 A new establishment for the training of cadets in basic firefighting is being set up in the campus and is projected to near completion soon.

 IMU Kolkata Campus now holds the honor of having a humongous working steam reciprocating engine by the efforts of the cadets and the workshop faculty itself who have restored the previously idle engine.
 It receives steam from a CT Package boiler, or a Foster Wheeler boiler that is independently fired and is capable of superheating the steam.